youngday/xmake-onnxruntime/README.md

 you may run .sh , for fun.

 ## onnxruntime lib.so
-⏰:put "libonnxruntime.so" and "libonnxruntime.so.1.17.0" with exe file. or export to ~/.bashrc
+⏰:put "libonnxruntime.so" and "libonnxruntime.so.1.20.1" with exe file. or export to ~/.bashrc
+⚠️: please install CUDA-12.0 ,if use CUDA

 ## yolov8